scottoffen/grapevine-legacy/README.md

 ##Usage##
 Grapevine provides the [HttpResponder](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/HttpResponder.cs) abstract class and the [Responder](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/Responder.cs) custom attribute.
 Simply create a class that extends HttpResponder, and annotate the appropriate responder methods with the Responder attribute.

-Attribute values default to Method = "GET" and PathInfo = "/", so for a catch-all method you don't need to define anything.
+Attribute values default to Method = HttpMethod.GET and PathInfo = "/", so for a catch-all method you don't need to define anything.

 ###Example###
 An example of a simple REST server that responds to GET requests on http://localhost:1234/foo/5678